 The University of Nebraska-Lincoln (UNL) offers an online Master of Arts in Journalism and Mass Communications through its College of Journalism and Mass Communications.
-The program offers two tracks: Integrated Media Communications (IMC) and Professional Journalism, and can be completed online or through a combination of online and on-campus courses.
+The program offers two tracks: Integrated Media Communications and Professional Journalism, and can be completed online or through a combination of online and on-campus courses.
 UNL uses Canvas, a learning management system designed to facilitated online instruction.
-Through the platform, students can access their course materials, communication with their classmates, submit assignments, participate in discussion forums, and contact their instructors.
+Through the platform, students can access their course materials, communicate with their classmates, submit assignments, participate in discussion forums, and contact their instructors.
 The program can generally be completed in approximately 24 months of study.

 Integrated Media Communications Specialization